 Communications hub volunteers are trained with additional skills and can collect information on local situations, needs, and resources in the event of an emergency.
 They can relay information between Hubs, the Auxiliary Communications Service, or other locations so that it reaches those in need.

-If you’d like to observe the drill, it is a free event at Kirke Park starting at 9 am.
+If you’d like to participate in or observe the drill, it is a free event at Loyal Heights Playfield starting at 9 am.
 For more information, visit: http://seattleemergencyhubs.org/

 We just received a large shipment of flags and will start adding them to these requested intersections: 10th/80th, 6th/80th, 21st/80th, 73rd/3rd, 78th/3rd, 65th/14th, 8th/77th, 58th/8th.